davekilian/terracast/docs/architecture.md

 The storage layer defines three kinds of storage:

 * **Block devices** provide a high-cost, low-latency file system with write-in-place semantics.
 Some block devices are **durable**, making them appropriate for staging customer data.
-Others are **volatile**, making them appropriate for cache-spilling, staging external writes and storing intermediate results
+Others are **volatile**, making them appropriate for cache-spilling, staging external writes and storing intermediate results.
+Block devices are strongly affinitized to a single node in the cluster.
 * **Object stores** provide low-cost, high latency buckets of write-once unstructured data objects.
 Depending on the implementation, object stores may be strongly consistent or eventually consistent; as such, the object store abstraction is always exposed as eventually consistent.
+Object stores are not affinitized to nodes, and are often used for cross-node sharing.
 * **Catalogs** are small, strongly consistent key-value stores.
 These can be used for bookkeeping information needed to detect and correct for object store eventual consistency artifacts, and are also appropriate for other bookkeeping, like the set of tables which exist and their schemas.

 The indexing layer consumes this storage model for storing TerrascaleDB's row data and log-structured merge index.
 Client writes are staged in a write-ahead log stored on a durable block device, and runs of log-structured merge trees are staged to volatile block devices during the checkpointing and merge processes.
 These structures are lazily destaged into object-store objects and read back in through a tiered memory / volatile block store cache.
 One catalog store per database instance is used to track tables, schemas, durable block files of note (e.g. the WAL), object store objects (such as the row store and LSM runs), and information needed to recover the WAL (such as replay start pointer).